 The Company may be required to measure certain assets or liabilities at fair value from time to time.
-These periodic fair value measures typically result from establishing allowances for collateral-dependent assets under GAAP.
+These periodic fair value measures typically result from the application of allowances for collateral-dependent assets under GAAP.
 These items would constitute nonrecurring fair value measures under ASC 820.
 For collateral-dependent loans that are identified as impaired, the Company measures allowance for credit losses by comparing its estimation of the fair value of the underlying collateral, less costs to sell, to the carrying value of the respective loan.
 To estimate the fair value of the underlying collateral the Company may (i) use certain valuation techniques which, among others, may include a discounted cash flow method of valuation, or (ii) by obtaining a third-party independent assessment of value such as an appraisal or other opinion of value.
 These valuations require significant judgments, which include assumptions regarding capitalization rates, discount rates, leasing, creditworthiness of major tenants, occupancy rates, availability and cost of financing, exit plan, loan sponsorship, actions of other lenders, and other factors deemed relevant.

-As of December 31, 2022, the Company assigned a risk rating of "5" tofour of its loans held-for-investment with an aggregate outstanding principal balance of \$247.3 million and an aggregate carrying value of \$208.0 million during the quarterly risk rating process.
-Therefore, these loans had their CECL reserve recorded based on the estimation of the fair value of the loans' underlying property collateral, less costs to sell, and are measured at fair value on a nonrecurring basis using significant unobservable inputs and are classified as Level 3 assets in the fair value hierarchy.
-The four loans were valued using the discounted cash flow method.
-The significant unobservable inputs used to estimate the fair value on these loans include the exit capitalization rate, discount rate and return on cost assumptions used to forecast the future sale price of the underlying real estate collateral, which ranged from 6.75% to 8.50%, from 8.00% to 10.25%, and from 5.50% to 6.00%, respectively.
+During the year ended December 31, 2021, the Company assigned a risk rating of "5" to two of its loans held-for-investment during the quarterly risk rating process.
+As of December 31, 2021, these two loans have an aggregate outstanding principal balance of \$168.1 million, and an aggregate carrying value of \$145.4 million.
+The Company recorded a CECL reserve on these two assets based on its estimation of the fair value of each loan's underlying property collateral, less costs to sell, as of December 31, 2021.
+These loans held-for-investment are therefore measured at fair value on a nonrecurring basis using significant unobservable inputs, and are classified as Level 3 assets in the fair value hierarchy.
+The significant unobservable inputs used to estimate the fair value of these loans held-for-investment include the exit capitalization rate and discount rate assumptions used to forecast the future sale price of the underlying real estate collateral, which ranged from 5.50% to 7.00%, and from 7.00% to 9.50%, respectively.
 Refer to Note 3 - Loans Held-for-Investment, Net of Allowance for Credit Losses for further detail.